Aspose/releases.aspose.com/content/en/barcode/cpp/new-releases/aspose.barcode-for-c++-24.3-macos.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.BarCode for C++ 24.3 MacOS release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### Supercharge Barcode Recognition on macOS

+With Aspose.BarCode for C++ 24.3, you can experience enhanced accuracy for QR code recognition with variations and Pdf417 barcodes within your barcode processing apps running on macOS machines.

+### Quality Settings for Aztec Barcodes

+The latest update to the C++ barcode API allows macOS developers to get better control over Aztec barcode generation with the introduction of the `QualitySettings` structure.

+### A Stable Public API

+We have introduced various changes to this release to improve stability and ensure seamless integration into your existing projects on macOS.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for C++ 24.3 Release Notes](https://releases.aspose.com/barcode/cpp/release-notes/2024/aspose-barcode-for-cpp-24-3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}